 Drugs to help relieve symptoms: Diuretics, vasodilators, or digoxin

-Drugs to help improve survival: Angiotensin-converting enzyme (ACE) inhibitors, beta-blockers, aldosterone antagonists, angiotensin II receptor blockers (ARBs), angiotensin receptor/neprilysin inhibitors (ARNIs), sodium-glucose co-transporter 2 inhibitors, or sinus node inhibitors
+Drugs to help improve survival: Angiotensin-converting enzyme (ACE) inhibitors, beta-blockers, aldosterone antagonists, angiotensin II receptor blockers (ARBs), angiotensin receptor/neprilysin inhibitors (ARNIs), sodium-glucose cotransporter-2 inhibitors (SGLT2s), or sinus node inhibitors

 The type of drug used depends on the type of heart failure.
 In systolic heart failure (heart failure with reduced ejection fraction Types of heart failure Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , HFrEF), all drug classes helpful.
-In diastolic heart failure (heart failure with preserved ejection fraction Types of heart failure Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , HFpEF), only ACE inhibitors, ARBs, aldosterone antagonists, and beta-blockers are typically used.
-In heart failure with mid-range ejection fraction, ARNIs may be helpful.
+In diastolic heart failure (heart failure with preserved ejection fraction Types of heart failure Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , HFpEF), only ACE inhibitors, ARBs, aldosterone antagonists, beta-blockers, and SGLT2 inhibitors are typically used.
+In heart failure with mildly reduced ejection fraction (HFmrEF), ARNIs, and SGLT2 inhibitors may be helpful.

 It is important for people to take their drugs regularly and be sure not to let the prescription run out.